Plumsail/forms-docs/source/designer/containers.rst

 -------------------------------------------------------------
 Accordion gives you another way to separate your content into parts, but slightly differently from tabs.

-Instead of tabs, it uses sections, each represented with horizontal line which you can give title to.
+Instead of tabs, it uses panels, each represented with horizontal line which you can give title to.

 .. image:: ../images/designer/containers/Accordion.png
    :alt: Accordion

-Accordion properties
+Accordion's properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Every Accordion container has the following settings: